computational-metabolomics/dmatools-galaxy/README.md

-# lcms-interval-scheduling-galaxy
+# dma-tools-galaxy
-Galaxy wrapper for LC-MS feature interval scheduling
+Tools for use with DMA data processing, annotation and nearline processing